 Now the surface $S$ is isomorphic to $C\times \IP^1$ (where we recall $C$ is a smooth sextic curve of in $\IP^2$), and since $C$ is of genus $h^{1,0}(C)=10$, it then follows from equation \eqref{fbf} that $h^{1,0}(S)=10$.
-As for the surface $T$, we note that this surface is isomorphic to the product of $C$ with the $3:1$ cover of $\IP^1$ with $n$ ramification points with multiplicity $3$ and $24 - 2n$ ramification points with multiplicity $2$, which by the Riemann-Hurwitz formula is a curve of genus 10.
-It then follows that $h^{1,0}(T)=10 +10=20$, thus
+As for the surface $T$, we note that this surface is isomorphic to the product of $C$ with the $3:1$ cover of $\IP^1$ with $n$ ramification points with multiplicity $3$ and $24 - 2n$ ramification points with multiplicity $2$, which by the Riemann--Hurwitz formula is a curve of genus 10.
+It then follows that $h^{1,0}(T)=10 +10=20$, which yields